go-air/dupi/docs/design.md

 to each shard.
 Second, the tokenisation and shattering operates with several goroutines.
 These elements are coordinated with channels.

-On the query side, each query has a dedicated gorouting and multiple such queries can be executed at once.
+On the query side, each query has a dedicated goroutine and multiple such queries can be executed at once.
 Queries present an iterative interface allowing back-and-forth communication between the a client, such as the command line, and the index server.